-There’s a reason why the internet is rife with memes on coffee, over time caffeine has become an essential part of everyday life, be it before a meeting or just as a pick-me-up in the morning.
+There’s a reason why the internet is rife with memes on coffee: over time caffeine has become an essential part of everyday life, be it before a meeting or just as a pick-me-up in the morning.
 The booming caffeine industry has also been accompanied by an increased interest in caffeine itself, making it one of the most well researched beverages out there.

 For starters, coffee is the number one dietary source of disease-fighting antioxidants.
-These vital substances protect cells and DNA against free radicals that may cause liver disease, cancer, ageing and Parkinson’s disease.
+These vital substances protect cells and DNA against free radicals that may cause liver disease, cancer, ageing, diabetes and Parkinson’s disease.
 Research has shown that coffee contains the most effective antioxidants when compared to other sources such as tea, milk, chocolate and cranberries.

 Scientists have also been interested in caffeine’s effect on the body’s fat metabolism.
 Coffee is known to burn fat, by boosting the metabolic rate which in turn improves the fat burning process.
 Caffeine breaks down fat cells by increasing blood levels of the hormone epinephrine, which is also known as adrenaline, that travels through blood to fat tissues, signalling them to break down fats.
-It is important to note that while caffeine can break down fat cells, unless the calories are burnt through exercise or spending energy, it won’t result in weight loss.

 A study carried out in 2012 showed that people who consumed 4 to 5 cups of coffee per day had a 12% to 16% of reduced risk of early death.
 The statistics were not only because of caffeine’s effect of keeping diseases away but also by decreasing the chances of accidental deaths due to inattentiveness.
 Another study published in the journal JAMA Internal Medicine in 2018, “suggests a lower risk of death was associated with drinking more coffee, including among coffee drinkers who have eight or more cups per day.”